peter-kimanzi/Happy-New-Year-open-your-gift/README.md

 # Happy-New-Year-open-your-gift

-Happy New Year animated gift using GSAP and JavaScript
+Happy New Year animated gift using GSAP and JavaScript.

 ## Technologies used